sefffal/Octofitter.jl/docs/src/index.md

 This page includes tutorial and an API reference for using this package.

-DirectDetections is a Julia package for performing Bayesian inference against direct images of exoplanets, exoplanet astrometry, astrometric acceleration of the host star, and radial velocity (future).
+DirectDetections is a Julia package for performing Bayesian inference against direct images of exoplanets, relative astrometry, astrometric acceleration of the host star, and radial velocity (future).

-You build a model of the system using the functions described below, list any data you might have, and start the sampler.
+The package provides a simple but powerful modelling language which is used to generate efficient, differentiable code for your system.
 The package also contains analysis and visualization tools for understanding your results.

 **Supported data:**
 * sample directly from images